mackenziekbrooks/dci102-f20-humanities-data/docs/network-analysis.md

 2. Where/what is the data?
 3. How is this a humanities project?
 4. How effective are the network visualizations?
 Why do you say that?
 5. What about the design, layout, and organization of the project?
+What works?
+What doesn't?
+How does it contribute to your understanding of the project?

 ### Activity 5.3